pastelnata/pastelnata.github.io/README.md

 - **About Me**: A brief self-introduction, my skills, achievements and education.
 - **Contact Information**: Displays my contact information, including email and linkedin.
 - **CV Download**: Contains an option to download my CV.
+- **Responsive Design**: The site is fully responsive and works well on all devices, including phones and tablets.

 ## Programming Languages Used